 C3E Initiative, Symposium, and Awards

-The C3E Initiative, launched by the Clean Energy Ministerial (CEM) in 2010, was born out of recognition that the ideas and talents of all members of society are essential to meeting our future clean energy challenges.
-The U.S. C3E Program was launched in 2012.
-Closing the gender gap and increasing the participation, leadership, and success of women and minorities in the clean energy sector, and STEM fields more broadly, are the goals of the U.S. C3E Program.
-Now in its 7th year, the U.S. C3E Program is focused on developing effective ways to attract, retain, and promote women in the clean energy sector, as well as to extend its geographic reach across the entire U.S.
+The U.S. Department of Energy, MIT Energy Initiative (MITEI), Stanford Precourt Institute for Energy, and Texas A&M Energy Institute collaborate to implement the U.S. C3E Initiative.
+Closing the gender gap and increasing the participation, leadership, and success of women in clean energy fields are the goals of the U.S. C3E Program.
+The U.S. C3E Program is focused on developing effective ways to attract, retain, and promote women in the clean energy sector, as well as to extend its geographic reach across the entire U.S.

 Stanford, MIT, and TAMU’s energy groups are collaborating to recruit sponsors to support the C3E Women in Clean Energy Symposia and Awards.
-For more information, please contact Leigh Limbach Johnson or Martha Broad:
+For more information, please contact Valentini Pappa, Martha Broad or Leigh Limbach Johnson:

 Academic Program Coordinator of the M.Sc. in Energy, Adjunct Assistant Professor of the Agriculture and Biological Engineering, Texas A&M Energy Institute